-Britain’s watchdog found that season tickets of all kinds were significantly more expensive in and out of London than in other cities in the eight major European countries it studied — and those included pricy Sweden and Switzerland.
+Britain’s watchdog found that season tickets of all kinds were significantly more expensive in and out of London than in other cities in the eight major European countries it studied — and those includes pricy Sweden and Switzerland.

-But if competition shows that the best companies to run Britain’s privatized railways are state railways from other countries, what does that say about the justification of privatization?
+But if competition shows that the best companies to run Britain’s railways are state-owned, what does that say about the justification of privatization?

 Alongside all of this is the fact that while rail was operated by the state at a loss of £1 to £1.5 billion, the subsidy level has jumped to around £4 billion since privatization.

-A final point to make is that the company East Coast, which is owned by the state, has, in the last five years, paid back over £1 billion in profits and has had a higher passenger satisfaction and reliability rating then any of the private operating companies.
+A final point to make is that the company East Coast, which is owned by the state, has, in the last five years, paid back over £1 billion in profits and had a higher passenger satisfaction and reliability rating then any of the private operating companies.